khaledev/ADT/README.md

 ## Changelog
 #### Version [24.2.0-20160729]
-- Fixed output parsing of shell commands on Android Nougat.
-Eclipse now recognizes devices with Android 7.0 and lets you debug applications on it.
+- Fixed output parsing of adb shell commands on Android Nougat.
+ADT now recognizes devices with Android 7.0 and lets you debug applications on the latest Android preview release.
 - Tested with the latest beta version of the NDK (r13 beta 1).

 #### Version [24.2.0-20160716]